nixworks/public/index.md

 Russian government-backed hackers stole highly classified U.S. cyber secrets in 2015 from the National Security Agency after a contractor put information on his home computer, the Wall Street Journal reported on Thursday, citing unnamed sources.

 ### [The Trump administration, through the Department of Justice, reverses an Obama-era policy which used Title VII of the Civil Rights Act to protect transgender employees from discrimination. ](/news/2017/10/5/the-trump-administration-through-the-department-of-justice-reverses-an-obama-era-policy-which-used-title-vii-of-the-civil-rights-act-to-pr.md)
-_Context: Department of Justice, LGBT employment discrimination in the United States, Obama, Title VII of the Civil Rights Act, Trump administration, discrimination, transgender_
+_Context: Department of Justice, LGBT employment discrimination in the United States, Obama, Title VII of the Civil Rights Act, White House officials, discrimination, transgender_

 ### [Governor Jerry Brown signs legislation to make California a sanctuary state.
 Next January, this law will prevent police from inquiring about immigration status during routine interactions, and will reduce law enforcement cooperation with U.S. immigration officers. ](/news/2017/10/5/governor-jerry-brown-signs-legislation-to-make-california-a-sanctuary-state-next-january-this-law-will-prevent-police-from-inquiring-about.md)
 A bill to make California a sanctuary state, by preventing police from inquiring about immigration status and curtailing law enforcement cooperation with immigration officers, was signed into law by the governor on Thursday.